yandex/porto/docs/quick.md

 # Properties

 If for some reason container can't start, Porto returns errno of failed syscall.
-Use start\_errno to get it.:
+Use start\_errno to get it:
 ```
 $ portoctl create invalid
 $ portoctl set invalid command __invalid_command__